Aleksandar15/Cars-Club-frontend/README.md

     - I see some workarounds on selectors state (**_by slice Redux files_**) I had in `modalDeletePostSlice.ts` and `openModalTextSlice.tsx` (should be `.ts` as well).
     - Also works for `formSearchCarsSlice.ts`.
       - However as a side-note I must always make sure to exprot the Types in cases where I tried to import the from Slices directly but I've forgotten to `export` them first.
+12. Very important decisions about my `FormSearchCars.tsx` Component:
+    New logic: I must have to send a different state of the finalized searchCarsFieldsState.carNameInputField STATE
+    to the Post.tsx for sending GET Sort methods as to avoid useEffect's dependency WARNINGS by the fact that I'll be sending it as PARAMS to the soon to be made SORT GETallPosts Controller
+    ^-> AGAIN:
+    That'd be a workaround:
+    a '`triggerSearchBarReFetch`' REDUX STATE can be the "`searchCarsFieldsState.carNameInputField`" REDUX STATE
+    so that if it never changed: it won't re-trigger a Fetch call.
+    \*A FLAG would have been triggerring re-fetch because my plan was to switch `!flag` the opposite boolean on `handleSearchFN` clicks.
+    I feel like I've wasted a Redux Slice in here unless I plan to split my `FormSearchCars.tsx` even more into multiple children Components.
+    INSTEAD THE NEW PLAN ACTION:
+    `handleSearchFN` will dispatch a Redux Action to change fields by name from "" (empty strings) to let's say MERCEDES -> thus I wouldn't need a flag -> because a flag is even worse solution: it will re-fetch EVEN IF the same input is written WHILE a Redux State change if it's the same then the `handleSearchFN` clicks won't re-call the `useEffect` inside `Post.tsx` & Thus no re-fetch would be ever called if input hasn't changed (or any other value in the future updates that won't change===no re-fetch===by no re-calling of the `useEffect` inside `Post.tsx`).
+I consider that to be a very smart move or at least a much smarter move than my initial plan.

 ##### Further plans (_reminders for me_)